 If you are looking for some Linux video editors to make home movies, then you've come to the right place.
-Actually, there are some great free video editing software programs for Linux which can serve as Windows Movie Maker and iMovie alternatives.
+There are some great free video editing software programs for Linux which can serve as Windows Movie Maker and iMovie alternatives.
 Here we list the top 10+ Linux video editing software which can help you make customized home movies and easily share them with families and friends.

 If you don't want a Linux video editor but a powerful video editing tool for your Win or Mac, you can try Wondershare Filmora to edit your movies by trimming, cropping, splitting, rotating, and flipping your videos with various effects, even sharing on YouTube directly with high compatibility of input and output formats.

 See what else Wondershare Filmora can do for you:

-A wide support for different formats, including MP4, AVI, MOV, AVCHD, MKV and more.
+Wide support for different formats, including MP4, AVI, MOV, AVCHD, MKV, and more.

 Up to 100 Audio and Video Tracks: organize your project and layer media for green-screen effects, picture-in-picture, or blending.

-Proxy workflow: edit with proxy media allows you to speed up hi-res footages, even in a low capacity device.
+Proxy workflow: edit with proxy media allows you to speed up hi-res footage, even in a low-capacity device.